 Our Governance and Nominating Committee is the standing committee responsible for recommending to our full Board of Directors the nominees for election as directors at our annual shareholder meetings.
 In making its recommendations, the Committee reviews the composition of the full Board to determine the qualifications and areas of expertise needed to further enhance the composition of the Board, and works with management in attracting candidates with those qualifications.
-In making its recommendations, the Committee considers, among other things, relevant experience, integrity, ability to make independent analytical inquiries, ownership of or commitment to purchase the Company's common stock, understanding of the Company's business, relationships and associations related to the Company's business, personal health and a willingness to devote adequate time and effort to Board responsibilities, all in the context of an assessment of the perceived needs of the Company.
+In making its recommendations, the Committee considers, among other things, relevant experience, integrity, ability to make independent analytical inquiries, understanding of the Company's business, relationships and associations related to the Company's business, personal health and a willingness to devote adequate time and effort to Board responsibilities, all in the context of an assessment of the perceived needs of the Company.

 Although we have never received a submission in the past, the Governance and Nominating Committee will consider qualified candidates for director that are submitted by our shareholders.
 Shareholders can submit qualified candidates, together with appropriate biographical information, to the Governance and Nominating Committee at: Communications Systems, Inc., 213 South Main Street, Hector, Minnesota 55432.
 Submissions will be forwarded to the Governance and Nominating Committee for review and consideration.
-Any stockholder desiring to submit a director candidate for consideration at our 2006 Annual Meeting of shareholders must ensure that the submission is received by the Company no later than December 1, 2005 in order to provide adequate time for the Governance and Nominating Committee to properly consider the candidate.
-A shareholder wishing to formally nominate a director candidate should follow the procedure set forth on page 19 under "Shareholder Nominations."
+Any stockholder desiring to submit a director candidate for consideration at our 2007 Annual Meeting of shareholders must ensure that the submission is received by the Company no later than December 31, 2006 in order to provide adequate time for the Governance and Nominating Committee to properly consider the candidate.
+A shareholder wishing to formally nominate a director candidate should follow the procedure hereafter set forth under the caption "Other Information- Shareholder Proposals for 2007 Annual Meeting-Shareholder Nominations."